alex-bochkarev/bochkarev.io/content/tools/ts-literature.md

     are alternatives).
 -   Keeping notes in a streamlined way is useful.
 There are several approaches, and several classes of tools -- see [A note on notes.](#software)
+-   There are several ways to discover new literature, including proactive search in search engines and specialized databases, as well as receiving updates from web feeds, mailing lists, and seminars.
 -   No universal solutions: find out what works for you.
 -   Methods, habits, and content are more important than tools.